mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

   1000 ms

 Error handling:
-  If N_Bs timeout is exceeded, then the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>` shall be aborted.
+  If N_Bs timeout is exceeded, the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>` shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`: